dipyasaaaa/labwork/README.md

-codes that I had to do in my lab of respective subjects
+codes that I had to do as lab activities of the respective subjects